-I just finished watching the movie “Silence”, and wanted to share some of my thoughts.
+I recently watched the movie “Silence”, and wanted to share some of my thoughts.
 It’s a story about the severe, real-life persecution of Japanese Christians in the 1600s.
 I’ve never before seen a movie come out of Hollywood that was completely focused on the persecution and martyrdom of sincere followers of Jesus.

 And it almost turned out to be really, really good.
 Until the very end.
 Yeah, consider that your spoiler alert.

 The movie was directed by Martin Scorcese.
 You may remember him.
 In the late ‘80s, he directed the controversial movie “The Last Temptation of Christ.”
 I remember when that movie came out.
 My wife, Nicole, and I had just gotten married.
 I was going to Seminary.
 One of my best friends was also going to Seminary with me.
 I remember when he told me he was going to see the movie.
 I was disappointed that he went.
 Nicole and I chose not to go, as we knew there were some scenes in the movie that were troubling, unhelpful—perhaps even blasphemous—for believers.
 And we weren’t the only ones.
 Even in Canada--where we were living--many Christians boycotted and protested the movie for the way it portrayed Jesus.
 And Canada typically lags way behind the U.S. in its cultural Chrstianity-ness (yeah, I know that’s not a real word, thank goodness for hyphens!).

 So I watched Sacrifice carefully to see what would happen in this movie.
 And right up until near the end, I thought things were going pretty well.